daxartio/casers/README.md

 pip install "casers[pydantic]"
 ```

-The package supports for pydantic 1 and 2 versions
+The package supports for pydantic 2

 ```python
 >>> from casers.pydantic import CamelAliases